DorielRivalet/wycademy/docs/backend.md

 # Backend

+> [!IMPORTANT]
+> The Drizzle client for respecting policies does not work, we use the admin client with application layer checks instead.

 We use Supabase as the backend of our application.
 Supabase is an open-source backend service that uses PostgreSQL as its database and GoTrue for authentication.

 See also: